kevin-chalmers/set08103/lectures/lecture22/README.md

 ## Data Protection Act 2018 and the General Data Protection Regulation (GDPR)

 The [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) has greater implications than the previous Data Protection Act.
-The aim of GDPR is protection of EU citizen data, proving said citizens with greater control of their personal data.
+The aim of GDPR is protection of EU citizen data, providing said citizens with greater control of their personal data.
 The Data Protection Act 2018 is broadly similar to the Data Protection Act 1998, and was introduced prior to full implementation of GDPR.
 The 2018 act ensures GDPR is met in the UK.

 GDPR affects any organisation offering goods and services to EU citizens.
 Any organisation holding personal data on EU citizens can be held accountable under GDPR no matter where in the world they are based.
 Personal data is anything that can be linked to an individual, including: